 In a similar fashion, many brands are worried about becoming merely a product on a shelf.
 Now that is only partially true.
-Let’s be honest, if your product wasn’t there, consumers would simply buy the closest equivalent they can find.
-However, bigger, well-known brands already have an established reputation in consumer’s minds which makes them more credible.
+Let’s be honest, if your product wasn’t there, consumers will simply buy the closest equivalent they can find.
+However, bigger, well-known brands already have an established reputation in consumers’ minds which makes them more credible.
 Also, reviews are the currency of online marketplaces.
-So, if you want to build up your brand’s reputation on online marketplaces, simply ensure you have numerous good reviews as this will ensure your product is seen.
+So, if you want to build up your brand’s reputation on online marketplaces, simply ensure you have numerous good reviews, as this will ensure your product is seen.

 Marketplaces will continue to grow

 Online marketplaces are currently booming thanks to their convenience.
 For brands who are interested in leveraging these platforms, picking the right one that suits your needs and ensuring your product listing is in top shape will help you achieve success.
 It’s a low cost and low-risk method of generating more brand awareness and revenue.